 What is professional entity coverage and why do I need it?

 Some D.C.s may think by creating a professional entity, their practice is protected in the case of a malpractice allegation.
 This isn't necessarily true.
 If you have formed an LLC, PC, S Corp, C Corp, or other type of legal entity, chances are, if you are named in a malpractice lawsuit, your entity will also be named.
 Instead, protect your entity by adding it to your NCMIC Malpractice Insurance Plan as a named insured.
-Both separate and shared limits are available:
+Both separate and shared limits for entity coverage (also known as corporation coverage) are available:

 You and your entity will share in the limits of liability in your policy.
 For example, the total benefits available for any claim naming both you and your entity would be the face amount listed on your declarations page (such as $1,000,000 per incident/$3,000,000 total in a policy year).
 This coverage is available for no additional charge.